By Rosalind Sedacca, CDC

 Learn more about this internationally endorsed ebook and its proven approach at www.childcentereddivorce.com/kids.

-I also want to bring you attention to the most common mistakes parents make at this time.
-Below are 6 of the critically important ones to avoid.
-Keep this in mind during every conversation with your children.
+In addition, keep in mind the most common mistakes parents make at this time.
+Below are 6 of the critically important ones to avoid in all your conversations with your children.
 It will set and keep you on the right path.

 6 Mistakes Every Divorcing & Divorced Parent Must Avoid: